UPSC 2023 (Syllabus, Study Material, Quiz)

 UPSC General Eligibility Criteria

-Since UPSC exam is meant for numerous jobs or services, it is not possible to mention the eligibility criteria for each job or service that comes under UPSC, but general eligibility criteria can be discussed here:
+Since the UPSC exam is meant for numerous jobs or services, it is not possible to mention the eligibility criteria for each job or service that comes under UPSC, but most of the exam eligibility criteria are the same as UPSC CSE. but general eligibility criteria can be discussed here:

 (In the UPSC, there are different criteria as per the different-different exams)

-The UPSC exam pattern for the Preliminary stage consists of two papers, conducted on same day.
+The UPSC exam pattern for the Preliminary stage consists of two papers, conducted on the same day.

 PaperTypeNo. of QuestionsMarksDurationNegative Marks